Ananya Pandey, Janhvi Kapoor & Other Young Actors Open Up About Acting & More At MAMI

 Radhika [laughing]: The loo.

 Janhvi: While climbing the stairs to the temple at Tirupati.
-It's very flattering to be asked for a photograph, but I was exhausted from the climb, so I'm not sure it was the best moment.
+It's very flattering to be asked for a photograph, but I was exhausted from the climb, so I'm not sure if it was the best moment.

-Avinash: I was recognized by a couple of guys while I was trekking in Bhutan.
-They recognized me from the TV series Yudh, where I had acted alongside Amitabh Bachchan.
+Avinash: I was recognised by a couple of guys while I was trekking in Bhutan.
+They recognised me from the TV series Yudh, where I had acted alongside Amitabh Bachchan.

 Mrunal: I was travelling, and this Korean girl kept passing me frequently in the aisle on the flight.
 After a while, she came up to me and asked if I was Sonia from the movie.
 I was pleased, of course, to be remembered from my movie, and a bit relieved - to be honest - because her frequent appearances were starting to creep me out.